 Found in swarms, and only near disaster.
-If one spots a group of Q-classes they should quickly assume there's an infection sweeping the area, an infection they may not even notice.
+If one spots a group of Q-classes they should quickly assume there's an infection sweeping the area, an infection they may not even be noticed.
 Notails never had a need for a military that fought against an intelligent species until they reached space.
 Before gaining the Y-eotail class who would be that military force, the notails had and still have, the Q-class.
 Sicknesses, anomalies, and raging powerful animals, those are the things the Q-class puts up with.

 R-classes are everywhere, and yet rarely seen.
 If people could find them they would be doing a poor job.
 One of the loneliest notail classes, the R-class are avoidant of others from childhood, being taught via their quests to avoid detection by other notail children in the area.
 R-classes stay out in the woods as long as other outdoor notail types like the E-xplorer class.
 During this time they will aggressively protect a small tract of land in the woods.

 Always on the move and with no care in the world.
 The S-class has seen and done it all.
 Nothing ever seems to surprise them anymore.
 From an early age S-classes watch videos of notails and other species being cut open and taught basic medical training.
 S-classes follow groups off to go fight animals for their quests so that they may treat those who get hurt.
 Once an S-class reaches 14 years of age their trip in the woods ends, but they don't leave.
 Instead, they spend the next three years learning, assisting medical doctors in the woods and figuring out what they want to study.

 Coldblooded, with eyes that could kill, T-classes keep their noses in the air.
 T-classes manages and protects the money, resources, and keeps the economy stable.
 They would sell their best friend for a quick buck if they could.
 T-classes are always looking for weaknesses both in their own systems, and other species systems.